datamllab/rlcard/README.md

 *   Resources: [Awesome-Game-AI](https://github.com/datamllab/awesome-game-ai)

 **News:**
+*   We add some examples in R to call Python insterfaces of RLCard with reticulate.
+See [here](docs/toy-examples-r.md)
 *   Thanks for the contribution of [@Clarit7](https://github.com/Clarit7) for supporting different number of players in Blackjack.
 We call for contributions for gradually making the games more configurable.
 See [here](CONTRIBUTING.md#making-configurable-environments) for more details.
 *   Thanks for the contribution of [@Clarit7](https://github.com/Clarit7) for the Blackjack and Limit Hold'em human interface.
 *   Now RLCard supports environment local seeding and multiprocessing.
 Thanks for the testing scripts provided by [@weepingwillowben](https://github.com/weepingwillowben).